-- identity used for interception; - correlation number;
+- identity used for interception; - correlation number:

-NOTE 1: Information passed between the MRFC and MRFP for correlation has to uniquely identify the mixing of associated media streams for a conference distinct from any other mixing or media handling.
+Information passed between the MRFC and MRFP for correlation shall uniquely identify the mixing of associated media streams for a conference distinct from any other mixing or media handling.
 An example is how H.248 uses a context identifier to do this.